 - Competitor analysis template

-This information should then be used to improve your company’s efforts and take the advantage.
+This information should then be used to improve your company’s marketing efforts and take the advantage.
 It has to be an essential part of your marketing plan.
 If it isn’t, you’re working in the dark.
 Without it, how will you know what makes your product unique?
+How will you know why customers choose your competitors over you?
+How will you know the direction of product development your competitors are taking?
+So many questions can be answered.

 BTW - Check it out, if you don't think there's a difference between competitor analysis and competitive intelligence!